Can you not say these things to a parent with a disabled child?

 The one experience common to all parents of children with disabilities is the truckloads of advice and tips they get from people about their children, parenting styles, life choices and what lies ahead.
 This is offered randomly by perfect strangers, well-meaning friends as well as family members, who think it perfectly fine to make probing, personal and often downright insensitive comments on various aspects of their lives.

 These are comments most parents politely acknowledge unless they are outright rude.
 That does not mean they do not hurt or offend.
 So, today we are putting down some examples of things not to say to parents with disabled kids.

 - “What is wrong with him/her?” or “He/she looks so normal”

 This comments comes in many forms, all of them sound offensive.
 “Another variation of this is ‘Why is he behaving like this?”, says Gopi Ramakrishnan, co-founder of Special Child Assistance Network (SCAN), a Chennai-based support network of families with children with disabilities.

 This is a question parents get asked hundreds of times.
 The other commonly asked question is, ‘have you tried different therapies and cures’.
 As if parents are sitting around doing nothing.
 And god forbid if the child has a meltdown, then the parents get asked why are you not doing something. – Gopi Ramakrishnan, Co-founder, SCAN

-He/she looks fine to me" or "You would never know to look
+- He/she looks fine to me” or “You would never know to look at her”.